8 great drinks to match with mince pies

 * Mulled wine - Never mind the match it’s just what you offer the carol singers on Christmas Eve isn’t it?
 To tell the truth - whisper it - mulled cider is just as good.
 Find my favourite recipes here

 * Sweet sherry - again a traditional pairing and I think a good one.
-Sweet sherry - especially those labelled oloroso dulce is such an underrated drink.
-One of my favourites is Matusalem
+One of my favourites is Matusalem but own label cream sherries are perfectly good.

 * Sweet madeira - less traditional than sherry, but just as delicious.
-Basic blended madeiras like Blandy’s Duke of Clarence, currently on offer at £9.50 at Tesco, are fine otherwise look for a Bual or Malmsey
+Basic blended madeiras like Blandy’s Duke of Clarence, currently on offer at £12.49 at Waitrose, are fine otherwise look for a Bual or Malmsey

 * Tawny port - you may be used to drinking a ruby port like a Late Bottled Vintage but why not try a nutty 10 Year Old Tawny for a change?
-Sainsbury's does a good own label one for around a tenner.
-And Aussie Grant Burge makes a wicked rip-off which you should be able to find at a stockist near you through wine-searcher.com
+Otima is a modern interpretation that goes particularly well with mince pies - you can find it on Amazon or for £15.50 at Booths.

 * Sweet port-like wines from the south of France like Banyuls, Rivesaltes and Maury - maybe a little harder to track down but ideal if you want something different

-* Black tea Which you might think hardly bears saying but try making it from loose leaf tea, in a pot rather than with a teabag.
-I’m drinking a lot of the Rare Tea Company’s RAF tea at the moment - available through their website or from some branches of Waitrose.
+* Black tea Which you might think hardly bears saying but try making it from loose leaf tea, in a pot rather than with a teabag and taste the difference.